 Your SaaS business is poised for rapid growth.
 As you scale, solid financials are the key to growing efficiently and maximizing valuation—but your finance department is already getting stretched thin.
 You’ll need more resources, more expertise, and more insight to confidently manage stakeholders and fuel important decisions.

 What SaaS finance and accounting hires should you prioritize?
 When should you bring in additional help?
-Is it too early for a CFO?
+Is it too early for a CFO or Virtual CFO?
 Should you rely on outsourced finance and accounting services or hire strictly in-house?

 Right-sizing a finance and accounting team can be particularly challenging for a SaaS company.
 Rapid growth often means hiring quickly to satisfy immediate needs, but a forward-thinking approach will pay major dividends.
 In this article, we’ll break down the key roles and responsibilities for each growth stage, so you can put the right team in place today and expand it seamlessly.